Generic Name: Pravastatin sodium

 |LDL-C||128.6 (63.8, 177.9)||−30.3 (−52.2, 13.5)|

 A double-blind, placebo-controlled study in 214 patients (100 boys and 114 girls) with heterozygous familial hypercholesterolemia (HeFH), aged 8 to 18 years was conducted for 2 years.
-The children (aged 8 to 13 years) were randomized to placebo (N=63) or 20 mg of Pravastatin daily (N=65) and the adolescents (aged 14 to 18 years) were randomized to placebo (N=45) or 40 mg of Pravastatin daily (N=41).
+The children (aged 8-13 years) were randomized to placebo (N=63) or 20 mg of Pravastatin daily (N=65) and the adolescents (aged 14-18 years) were randomized to placebo (N=45) or 40 mg of Pravastatin daily (N=41).
 Inclusion in the study required an LDL-C level >95th percentile for age and sex and one parent with either a clinical or molecular diagnosis of familial hypercholesterolemia.
-The mean baseline LDL-C value was 239 mg/dL and 237 mg/dL in the Pravastatin (range: 151 to 405 mg/dL) and placebo (range: 154 to 375 mg/dL) groups, respectively.
+The mean baseline LDL-C value was 239 mg/dL and 237 mg/dL in the Pravastatin (range: 151-405 mg/dL) and placebo (range: 154-375 mg/dL) groups, respectively.

 Pravastatin significantly decreased plasma levels of LDL-C, Total-C, and ApoB in both children and adolescents (see Table 10).
 The effect of Pravastatin treatment in the 2 age groups was similar.

 The mean achieved LDL-C was 186 mg/dL (range: 67-363 mg/dL) in the Pravastatin group compared to 236 mg/dL (range: 105-438 mg/dL) in the placebo group.

 The safety and efficacy of Pravastatin doses above 40 mg daily have not been studied in children.
 The long-term efficacy of Pravastatin therapy in childhood to reduce morbidity and mortality in adulthood has not been established.